Justin Turner Player Props: Red Sox vs. White Sox

 Justin Turner At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 27th, his on-base percentage ranks 26th, and he is 57th in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 33rd, his on-base percentage ranks 28th, and he is 61st in the league in slugging.

-- In 27 games this season (37.5%), Turner has picked up an RBI, and in eight of those games (11.1%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 27 games this year (37.0%), Turner has picked up an RBI, and in eight of those games (11.0%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- In 47.2% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (12.5%).
+- He has scored in 46.6% of his games this year, with more than one run scored in 12.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.